 WordPress is a powerful platform, and it drives millions of websites each and every day.
 WordPress isn’t just a “set it and forget it” type of platform, though.
 It is important to check up on your WordPress sites to ensure that they’re performing to their top abilities.
+The Ultimate Best WordPress Security Practices

 The good news is that WordPress makes website maintenance very easy, and it takes only a few minutes to perform these tasks.
 Below we’ve provided a weekly maintenance checklist to help you keep on top of your WordPress tasks.